Great Wrath: Background

-Russian occupation of Finland
+Russian military occupation of Finland

 After the victory at the Battle of Storkyro, Mikhail Golitsyn was appointed the governor of Finland.
 Finns began waging partisan warfare against the Russians, and as retaliation, the Finnish peasants were forced to pay large contributions to them, as was the custom at the time.
 Plundering and raping were widespread, especially in Ostrobothnia and in communities near the major roads.
 Churches were looted and Isokyrö was burned to the ground.
 A scorched-earth zone, several hundred kilometres wide, was created by the Russians to hinder Swedish counter-offensives.
 At least 5,000 Finns were killed and some 10,000 taken away as slaves, of whom only a few thousand would ever return.
 According to more recent research, the number of casualties would have been closer to 20,000.
 Recent research also estimates the number of enslaved children and women to have been closer to 30,000.
 The most severe of these massacres took place on 29 September 1714, when during one night, the Cossacks killed about 800 inhabitants of the island of Hailuoto with axes on so-called the "Murder Friday".
 Thousands fled to the relative safety of Sweden with the poorer peasants hiding in the woods to avoid the occupiers and their press gangs.
 The atrocities were at their peak between 1714 and 1717 when the Swedish Count Gustaf Otto Douglas, who had defected to the Russian side during the war, was in charge of the occupation.

 In addition, Finland was struck by the plague.
 In Helsinki, 1,185 people died: nearly two-thirds of the city's population.
 The plague had already struck Finland before the Russian invasion, sapping the strength of Sweden in Finland.